-I'll refer back to battery technology - that's the key to introducing more pure electric vehicles into the world - that and the infrastructure.
+I'll refer back to battery technology - that's the key to introducing more pure electric vehicles into the world-that and the infrastructure.
 The biggest shortcoming right now for EVs is range.

-When we have guick-charge terminals or battery swap at every gas station, that's when the on-road and light on-road sectors will really take off.
+When we have quick charge terminals or battery swap at every gas station, that's when the on-road sectors will really take off.
 It could take another 20 years, except for pockets of innovation.
-There's a company working on battery swap technology in the San Francisco Bay area, Israel is developing EV infrastructure, and I think Hawaii is too.
+There's a company working on battery swap technology in the San Francisco Bay area, Israel is developing EV infrastructure and I think Hawaii.
 So we'll see an uptick in unique urban areas where there is a high early adopter population that supports EV technology.